-Prior to the release of Blade in 1998, Marvel’s only real on-screen success with its characters came during the late 1970s with the arrival of the Bill Bixby/Lou Ferrigno-starring TV series, The Incredible Hulk – a genuinely good Marvel series.
+Prior to the release of Blade in 1998, Marvel’s only real on-screen success with its characters came during the late 1970s with the arrival of the Bill Bixby/Lou Ferrigno-starring TV series, The Incredible Hulk – a genuinely brilliant (and sorely missed) Marvel television series.

 When the show concluded its run in 1982, audiences weren’t quite ready to say goodbye to Marvel’s jade giant.
 Step forward three Incredible Hulk TV movies: The Incredible Hulk Returns (1988), The Trial of the Incredible Hulk (1989) and The Death of the Incredible Hulk (1990).